yahoojapan/hosted-danger/README.md

 - :heavy_check_mark: **When**: Hosted Danger is detached from CI processes.
 So danger can be executed interactively.
 (It's reacted for Github Webhooks.)
 - :heavy_check_mark: **What**: It cannot refer the source codes and build products basically.
 It's specialized for Pull Requests automations, not for showing results of lints, tests or coverages.

-:rocket: The Hosted Danger is activated on **more than 1500 repositoies** in Yahoo!
+:rocket: The Hosted Danger is activated on **more than 1500 repositories** in Yahoo!
 JAPAN. :rocket:

 <i>[danger/danger](https://github.com/danger/danger) is really awesome OSS.
 I would like to send a big respect for @orta.</i>